 Sedgemoor – Southbound in between junctions 21-22, their website states they’re pet friendly.

-There’s quite a few laybys along the A361, so may be better to stop into one of these than in Tiverton if you don’t need fuel or refreshments.
-The best stop along this stretch of road would be at The Log Cabin Diner around 10 minutes before you get to the South Molton turn off.
-There is green areas here, public bathrooms as well as the diner.
+There are quite a few laybys along the A361, so it may be better to stop into one of these than in Tiverton if you don’t need fuel or refreshments.
+The best stop along this stretch of road would be at The Log Cabin Diner around 10 minutes before you get to the South Molton turn-off.
+There are green areas here, public bathrooms, as well as the diner.

-- Bed – Make sure your best friend’s sleep is uninterrupted, so you can a get a good sleep too.
+Bed – Make sure your best friend’s sleep is uninterrupted, so yours is too.

 Ready for a holiday?
 For more details about our dog-friendly accommodation in North Devon, check out our WaggyTails cottages and lodges.